YanasGH/RAFs/README.md

 $ python run_experiments.py

 ```
-This will evaluate all methods on the He dataset as it is set as a default.
+With this line all methods will be evaluated on the He dataset as it is set as a default.
 However, you can choose any of the provided datasets by running the following line ("Robot arm" used as an example):

 ```bash
 $ python run_experiments.py --dataset "Robot arm"